-Major Gifts: All you need to know
+Major Gift Fundraising: All you need to know

 Has it been a while since you updated the strategy for your major donor program?
 It can be tempting to rely on the same major donors year after year, but eventually, you’ll need new support to continue expanding your nonprofit.

-What’s a Major Gift?
+What is a Major Gift?

-Simply put, major gifts are the largest donations that your nonprofit receives.
+Simply put, major gifts are the largest donations that your nonprofit organization receives.
 A donation amount isn’t standard across all organizations since every nonprofit is unique.

 For larger organization, though, this may be a donation well over $100,000.
 As your nonprofit grows and expands, this number may change as well, adapting to the larger size.